Signals Feed

 eventType | string | One of pageview, click, scroll, form, custom, identify. |

-page | string | Current URL path, PII-scrubbed before transmit. |
+page | string | URL path the event fired on, PII-scrubbed before transmit. |

 bot.isBot | boolean | Composite verdict from network, registry, and behavioral signals. |